zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

 * Pre-processing is the process of transforming the data before it is passed to the machine learning model.
 * Post-processing is the process of transforming the data after it is returned from the machine learning model and before it is returned to the user.

-The both pre- and post-processing are very issential to the model deployment process, since majority of the models require specific input format which requires transforming the data before it is passed to the model and after it is returned from the model.
+Both pre- and post-processing are very issential to the model deployment process, since majority of the models require specific input format which requires transforming the data before it is passed to the model and after it is returned from the model.
 ZenML is allowing you to define your own pre- and post-processing within a pipeline level by defining a custom steps before and after the predict step.

 {% hint style="warning" %}